Binky vs Folder Actions

 So is not scripting

 Folder Actions win when you love the puzzle.
-Binky wins when you want the inbox to stop auditioning for a chaos documentary.
+Binky wins when you want the mess to stop auditioning for a chaos documentary.